nfiniteAI/display-controller/README.md

 ### ready(): Promise&lt;void, Error&gt;

-Trigger a function when the player iframe has initialized.
+Trigger a function when the display iframe has initialized.
 You do not need to wait for `ready` to trigger to begin adding event listeners or calling other methods.